 Keep in mind waitlists can be quite long.

 If you need emergency dental treatment for things like uncontrolled bleeding or swelling, you may be better off contacting your local dental clinic or hospital emergency department for free treatment.

+* Compare Club compares selected products from a panel of trusted insurers.
+We do not compare all products in the market.
 This guide is opinion only and should not be taken as medical or financial advice.
 Check with a financial professional before making any decisions.